About St Francis of Assisi High School - Pindula, local knowledge

 Tel: +263-56-27603

-St Francis of Assisi High School is a Zimbabwean secondary school located in Mashonaland East Province.
+St Francis of Assisi High School is a Zimbabwean secondary school located in Chivhu, Chikomba District, Mashonaland East Province.
 The school offers ordinary and advanced level and has boarding facility.

 See High Schools Of Zimbabwe.